 15th March 2019

-This is the fourth article in a series of six focussing on the London Creative Network (LCN) and professional development programmes at Cockpit Arts.
-This article looks at the embracing individuality when it comes to running a business.
+This is the fourth article in a series of six focussing on the London Creative Network (LCN) and professional development programmes at Cockpit.
+This article looks at embracing individuality when it comes to running a business.

 Understanding how best to manage your time and not focusing all your energy on making is also essential as jeweller Michelle Fernandez describes here, “All aspects of my creative practice have been brought into sharp focus by attending the LCN programme.
 It has entirely changed my approach to the making, promotion and selling of my work.
 Instead of focusing most of my time on making work, I have been encouraged to consider other important factors.”